abmajith/bare_metal_embedded_os/rpi_3bplus_BM/README.md

 including random number generations, delays (polling type), and power management interface.

+We will move on to interrupt, I feel that to understand interrupt alone, I created a simple hello interrupt folder in
+<a href="https://github.com/abmajith/bare_metal_embedded_os/tree/main/rpi_3bplus_BM/simpleInterrupt" class="custom-link">simple Interrupt </a>

 We are mostly following the intellectual guidance on how to develop a small embedded kernel, it is a well-documented and followed path in the embedded world.
 I mostly follow the book "Programming Embedded Systems" by Michael Barr.